List of Intel manufacturing sites

 Intel is an American multinational corporation and technology company headquartered in Santa Clara, California.
 Processors are manufactured in semiconductor fabrication plants called "fabs" which are then sent to assembly and testing sites before delivery to customers.
-Approximately 75% of Intel's semiconductor fabrication is performed in the United States.
+Intel has stated that approximately 75% of their semiconductor fabrication is performed in the United States.

+Since May 1990, Intel has made an effort to eliminate chlorofluorocarbon consumption for the Oregon, Puerto Rico and Ireland system factories.

+Both Schumacher, a division of Air Products & Chemicals, and Intel developed chemical that reduce ozone emission using TRANS-LC or trans 1, 2-dichloroethylene to replace from TCA or 1,1,1-Trichloroethane to grow defect free silicon oxide surfaces.

+The Oregon Governor's Award for Toxics Use Reduction recognising Intel's Hillsboro facility achievement in reducing the use of toxic substance and generation of hazardous wastes.